Kluczbork: 20th century

 During World War II, in 1939, the Germans established the Oflag VIII-A prisoner-of-war camp, initially for Polish officers and later also for French prisoners of war.
 In 1942, the camp was dissolved and the prisoners were transferred to Oflag VIII-F in Moravská Třebová in German-occupied Czechoslovakia.
 In 1943, the Germans founded the Ilag VIII/Z camp for interned citizens of the United Kingdom and the United States.

-In January 1945, as the Soviet forces advanced, the German authorities evacuated the civilian population toward the western, then German-speaking parts of occupied Bohemia.
+In January 1945, as the Soviet forces advanced, the German authorities evacuated the civilian population toward the western parts of occupied Bohemia.
 That same month, sick prisoners of war from Stalag Luft 7 were moved to Ilag VIII/Z, while the remaining POWs were forced to march westward in harsh winter conditions during the so-called death march.

 The town was captured by the Red Army on 20 January 1945.
 Following Germany’s defeat, Kluczbork was restored to Poland.
 In July 1945, the new Polish administration issued a decree requiring the remaining Germans to wear clothing marked with the letter “N” on a white background.
-Soon afterward, the remaining German population was expelled in accordance with the Potsdam Agreement.
+Soon afterward, the remaining German population was expelled.

 Between 1975 and 1998, the town was part of the former Opole Voivodeship.
 A monument to Jan Dzierżon, a pioneering and internationally renowned Polish apiarist, was unveiled in 1981.